BinuriYeshani/IR_assignemnt/README.md

 • Data folder contains the data that need to be processed.

-• tokenized_ResearchData.txt , tokenized_twetter.txt , tokenized_StudentData.txt files that were contained the processed data with corrected misspellings.
+• tokenized_ResearchData.txt, tokenized_twetter.txt, tokenized_StudentData.txt files that were contained the processed data with                       corrected misspellings.

 • Report contains all the discussions regarding on the outcomes.